 Chart captions are like an introduction to the contents of your chart.
 They should effectively summarize the key ideas in your chart well.
-However, verbosity is a strict no-no when it comes to writing effective chart captions.
+However, verbosity is a strict no-no when it comes to writing compelling chart captions.
 Avoid unnecessary articles and adjectives.
-Keep it short, concise and crisp.
-And do not forget to mention the units of measurement in your caption or sub-caption.
+Keep it short, concise, and crisp.
+Also, do not forget to mention the units of measurement in your caption or sub-caption.

 While writing chart captions, it is best to avoid unnecessary adjectives.
 Let the user figure out if the revenue is ‘amazing’ or not.

-Related read: In this article, we share 5 tips for writing great chart captions.
+Related read: In this article, we share five tips for writing great chart captions.

 Data Labels describe the value associated with the specific point on the chart axes.
-We often do not pay too much attention to our data labels but if properly used they can help in taking our story forward.
+We often do not pay too much attention to our data labels, but they can help take our story forward if adequately used.